emscripten-core/emscripten/site/source/docs/getting_started/Tutorial.rst

 You can now compile your first C++ file to JavaScript.

-First, lets have a look at the file to be compiled: **hello_world.cpp**.
+First, lets have a look at the file to be compiled: **hello_world.c**.
 This is the simplest test code in the SDK, and as you can see, all it does is print "hello, world!" to the console and then exit.

-.. include:: ../../../../tests/hello_world.cpp
+.. include:: ../../../../tests/hello_world.c
    :literal:

 To build the JavaScript version of this code, simply specify the C++ file after *emcc*: ::

-	./emcc tests/hello_world.cpp
+	./emcc tests/hello_world.c

 There should now be an **a.out.js** file in the current directory.
 Run it using :term:`node.js`: